 Ok, a lot of oil.

 And don’t be afraid of the frying part, these apple rings are probably one of the easiest things ever to make.

-I don’t even own a fryer, I just make them in a deep cast iron skillet and it works like a charm.
+I don’t even own a fryer, I just make them in a deep cast iron skillet (mine is similar to the one here on Amazon*) and it works like a charm.